delabassee/odl2021-lab/lab6-textblock.md

 ## Text Blocks in more details

-Text blocks enable developers to easily embed string literals spanning multiple lines (ex. structured languages such as JSON, XML, etc.) into Java source code while preserving the formatting but also the Java code readability.
+Text blocks enable developers to easily embed string literals spanning multiple lines (ex. structured languages such as JSON, XML, etc.) into Java source code while preserving the formatting of the string literal and also keeping the Java code readable.

 For example, imagine that you have to embed in your Java code an HTML snippet that displays '_All I want to see is a "_'.
 Notice the double quotes at the end!
 Before Text Blocks, you would write something like this.